Obituaries for the week of February 8, 2017

 Mr. Warrick is survived by his sister, Lena Mae Odom of Bratt, Fla. and many nieces and nephews.

-Graveside services will be held Thursday, February 2, 2017 at 2 p.m. at Flomaton Cemetery.
+Graveside services were held Thursday, February 2, 2017 at 2 p.m. at Flomaton Cemetery.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.